 Computer Configuration > Administrative Templates > Windows Components > Search.

 Double-click on Allow Cortana to open its settings box.

 This policy setting specifies whether Cortana is allowed on the device.
 If you enable or don’t configure this setting, Cortana will be allowed on the device.
 If you disable this setting, Cortana will be turned off.
 When Cortana is off, users will still be able to use search to find things on the device and on the Internet.

 Set the settings to Disabled, click Apply and Exit.

 If your Windows does not ship with Group Policy, type regedit in the taskbar search and hit Enter to open the Registry Editor.

-Now in the left pane, right-click on Windows Search key and select New > DWORD (32-it) Value.
-You will it formed in the left pane.
-Give this newly created DWORD value a name AllowCortana and set its value to 0 to disable the feature.
+In the left pane, right-click on the Windows Search key and select New > DWORD (32-it) Value.
+You will find it formed in the left pane.
+Give this newly created DWORD value the name AllowCortana and set its value to 0 to disable the feature.